Output Sounds Polished But Is Not Actionable

 You described actionable but did not show it.
 The model defaults to its training average of “actionable”, which is mostly still prose.

-5. RLHF politeness on open asks
+5. RLHF politeness and hedging on open asks

 How to spot it: every other sentence has a hedge word.